quickwit-oss/quickwit/docs/configuration/index-config.md

 #### `datetime` type

 The `datetime` type handles dates and datetimes.
-Each `datetime` field can be configured to support multiple input formats.
+Since JSON doesn’t have a date type, the `datetime` field support multiple input types and formats.
+The supported input types are:
+- floating-point or integer numbers representing a Unix timestamp
+- strings containing a formatted date, datetime, or Unix timestamp

+The `input_formats` field parameter specifies the accepted date formats.
+The following input formats are natively supported:
+- `iso8601`
+- `rfc2822`
+- `rfc3339`
+- `strptime`
+- `unix_timestamp`

+**Input formats**

 When specifying multiple input formats, the corresponding parsers are attempted in the order they are declared.
 The following formats are natively supported:
 - `iso8601`, `rfc2822`, `rfc3339`: parse dates using standard ISO and RFC formats.
 - `strptime`: parse dates using the Unix [strptime](https://man7.org/linux/man-pages/man3/strptime.3.html) format with some variations: